Evidence For Turbulent Concentration In Particle-Laden Midplane Layers of Planet-Forming Disks: Summary Conclusions and Final Remarks

-Our numerical experiments have demonstrated that whenever a particle effectively feels like it has a Stokes number of $0.3$ while being inside a particle void, it most rapidly gets expelled from it, in line with the centrifuge mechanism originally proposed by \citet[][also commonly known as {\textit{Maxey centrifuge}}]{Maxey_1987}.
-Proposition along these lines was also put forth in \citet{Squires_Eaton_1990,Squires_Eaton_1991, Bragg_Collins_2014}.
+Our numerical experiments have demonstrated that whenever a particle effectively ``feels like" it has a Stokes number of $\order 1$ while being inside a gas-vortex driven particle void, it most rapidly gets expelled from it, in line with the centrifuge mechanism originally proposed by \citet[][also commonly known as {\textit{Maxey centrifuge}}]{Maxey_1987}, and also discussed by \citet{Squires_Eaton_1990,Squires_Eaton_1991, Bragg_Collins_2014}.

-We have further examined the question of what drives the turbulence in the three simulations analyzed here.
+We have further examined in Sec. \ref{sec:driving_mechanism} the question of what drives the turbulence in the three simulations analyzed here.
 For the two simulations with $\St_K \ll 1$, where the midplane-averaged particle-to-gas mass ratios ($\epsilon$) fall below unity, upper-bound estimates for the SI growth rate ($\sigma_{{\mathrm{SI}}}$) are 1–2 orders of magnitude smaller than the corresponding large-eddy overturn frequencies ($\Omega_L$).
 Since $\Omega_L$ characterizes the rate of turbulent deformation at the injection scale, it is highly unlikely that the SI could be dynamically relevant -- its growth is simply too slow to compete with the turbulent stirring at the injection scales.
 By contrast, the SymI presents a more plausible driver: its characteristic growth rate $\sigma{_{\mathrm{SymI}}}$ is found to be comparable to $\Omega_L$.
 While this possibility has been previously proposed in \citetalias{Sengupta_Umurhan_2023}, a definitive demonstration remains outstanding.
-Still, the timescale analysis presented here lends strong support to this hypothesis.
+Still, our timescale and lengthscale analysis lends strong support to this hypothesis.

-Whatever the driver of turbulence in these kinds of scenarios, we find that TC is a persistent feature of turbulent particle layers and remains active whenever such turbulence is present.
-It is therefore quite safe to assert that the small-scale fluctuations exceeding Roche density -- frequently reported in simulations showing large-scale, low-number of nearly axisymmetric, high-density filaments attributed to the SI \citep[e.g.,][]{Li_Youdin_2021, Lim_etal_2025a} -- are in fact expressions of TC.
-Notably, these extreme fluctuations occur within the larger-scale filaments, and we suggest their amplified strength reflects the elevated local particle density established by the filaments themselves.}
+Whatever the driver of turbulence in these kinds of scenarios, we find that TC is a persistent self-generated feature of turbulence in settled particle layers and remains active whenever such turbulence is present.
+It seems plausible that the small-scale fluctuations exceeding Roche density -- frequently reported in simulations showing large-scale, low-number of nearly axisymmetric, high-density filaments attributed to the SI \citep[e.g.,][]{Li_Youdin_2021, Lim_etal_2025a} -- are expressions of TC.
+Notably, the largest fluctuations occur within the larger-scale filaments, and we suggest their amplified strength reflects the elevated local particle density established by the filaments themselves.}